duthied/Free-Friendika/doc/Vagrant.md

 Inside, you'll find a `Vagrantfile` and some scripts in the `bin/dev` folder.
 3. Run `vagrant up` from inside the friendica clone.
 This will start the virtual machine.
-Be patient: When it runs for the first time, it downloads an Debian Server image and installs Friendica.
+Be patient: When it runs for the first time, it downloads a Debian Server image and installs Friendica.
 4. Run `vagrant ssh` to log into the virtual machine to log in to the VM in case you need to debug something on the server.
 5. Open you test installation in a browser.
 Go to friendica.local (or 192.168.22.10).